tradao-xyz/TradaoOrderModule/README.md

 The module complies to Biconomy Abstract Account Version 2.0.0.
 Contracts consists of:

--   **Gmxv2OrderModule**: Verify authorization, build order params, pay gas, send collateral to GMX Vault to create order on behalf of the user.
+-   **Gmxv2OrderModule**: Restrict the operator to only a few operations, include deploy Smart Account, pay gas and create order on behalf of the user
 -   **BiconomyModuleSetup**: Return module address.

 ## Workflow